ericgregory/ericgregory.github.com/_posts/2015-01-14-last-years-reads.md

 Lynda Barry's work is suffused with this sly wisdom and warmth that makes you feel more grounded and understanding for having read it.
 (I heard her speak in DC about a year ago, and she's the same way in person).
 Her latest book collects and expands on her beautifully illustrated syllabi for her art/writing classes at the University of Wisconsin-Madison.
 Worthwhile for anyone, but there's a ton to learn here if you're a teacher, artist, or writer.

 **[How to Get Back to the Forest](http://www.lightspeedmagazine.com/fiction/how-to-get-back-to-the-forest/) by Sofia Samatar**
-Horror stories and sleepaway camp go hand-in-hand, but this is the only one I've read that has made camp genuinely unsettling.
-Incisive, eerie science fiction.
+Horror stories and sleepaway camp go hand-in-hand, but this -- incisive and gorgeously-written science fiction rather than outright horror -- is the only one I've read that has rendered the whole concept of camp genuinely unsettling.
+The story sneaks up on you and then hits hard.

 <a href="http://www.indiebound.org/book/9780399162091"><img src="{{ ASSET_PATH }}/images/weareall.jpg" style="display: inline; margin-left: 0px; max-height: 280px; padding-right: 7px;"></a><a href="http://www.indiebound.org/book/9781400065677"><img src="{{ ASSET_PATH }}/images/boneclocks.jpg" style="display: inline; margin-left: 0px; max-height: 280px; padding-right: 7px;"></a><a href="http://www.fantagraphics.com/browse-shop/how-to-be-happy-pre-order--4.html?vmcchk=1"><img src="{{ ASSET_PATH }}/images/howtobehappy.jpg" style="display: inline; max-height: 280px; margin-right: auto;"></a>